djoergensen/vscode-LSP/README.md

 ## Deployment

 Deployment to the Visual Studio Marketplace is done with the vsce tool.
 Integration with Jenkins is on the roadmap.

+## Contributing

+Bugs and feature requests can be reported in the [Gitub Issues](https://github.com/Johanpdrsn/vscode-LSP/issues).

 ## Versioning